inseong00/CAF-Score/README.md

-# CAF-Score: Calibrating CLAP with LALMs for Reference-Free Audio Caption Evaluation
+# CAF-Score: Calibrating CLAP with LALMs for Reference-Free Audio-Text Alignment Evaluation

-CAF-Score is a comprehensive reference-free audio-caption alignment evaluation metric that combines **CLAP** (Contrastive Language-Audio Pretraining) similarity scores with **[FLEUR](https://github.com/Yebin46/FLEUR)** scores from Large Audio Language Models (LALMs).
+CAF-Score is a reference-free audio-text alignment evaluation metric that combines **CLAP** (Contrastive Language-Audio Pretraining) similarity scores with **[FLEUR](https://github.com/Yebin46/FLEUR)** scores from Large Audio Language Models (LALMs).
+A single configuration applies to both alignment directions: judging a caption against a given audio (audio captioning evaluation) and judging a generated audio against a given text prompt (text-to-audio evaluation).

+> **Scope note:** This repository currently covers the **audio captioning evaluation direction** (the BRACE benchmark).
+Evaluation scripts for the **text-to-audio (TTA) direction** (RELATE and PAM) will be added.

 ## Overview

 This repository provides:
 - **CLAP Evaluation**: Unified interface for multiple CLAP models (MS-CLAP, LAION-CLAP, MGA-CLAP, M2D-CLAP)
 - **LALM Evaluation**: FLEUR metric implementation for Audio-Flamingo-3, Qwen3-Omni, and Qwen2.5-Omni
-- **CAF-Score Computation**: Combined metric for robust audio-caption alignment assessment
+- **CAF-Score Computation**: Combined metric for robust audio-text alignment assessment
 - **BRACE Benchmark Evaluation**: Evaluation scripts for the BRACE dataset

 ## Installation